ciforios/ciforios.github.io/_posts/2015-05-08-Code-Signing.markdown

 Therefore, add new entries in the respective sections within the "Certificates, Identifiers and Profiles" > "Certificates".

 2) Create a new Development and/or Distribution Certificate

+The certificate is used to authenticate the developer as the rightful owner.

 Development Certificate: